Synchronizing User Accounts with Active Directory

 - Synchronize users visible in address lists only

 Only Active Directory user accounts will be taken into account by the synchronization whose Exchange mailboxes are not hidden from Exchange address lists.
+This option is only evaluated, when the option Synchronize Microsoft Exchange users only is enabled.

 - Sync only these groups